Azeved00/matrixcrdt/artifacts/socket_protocol.md

 Errors are emited only by the backend but in the case of an unsuccessful operation.
 As message errors include, in utf-8, why the operation failed.

+## Clock

+The message clock is used for ordering the messages as well as identifying the answer for each request.
+When an `Update` or `Query` is requested, the answer will contain the same clock.